ropensci/roweb3/content/blog/2023-10-03-help-needed-issues/index.md

 ## Conclusion

-Opening "help wanted" issues can be a way to grow your package contributors' community.
+Opening "help wanted" issues can be a way to grow your package's contributor community.
 They might be a better door to contribution than less specific issues with a laundry list of needed tasks, as they're less overwhelming.
 Contributors might fix one "help wanted" issue and then leave, or go ahead and solve more of them.
+Sometimes a conversation in the comments can help you find a solution even if a contributor doesn't submit a PR.

 As a contributor, always comment in an issue before tackling it, to ensure it's still up-to-date, and that no one else is preparing a duplicate PR right now!
 How vexing would that be to work for nothing.